Business Strategy Hub

 2. Extensive Competition

-Tesla, Inc. faces aggressive competition from both alternative fuel vehicles (Hybrid, Plug-in hybrid, fully electric car) and self-driving technology.
-Many automotive brands in the luxury segment like Mercedes, BMW, Audi, Lexus and in the economy segment like Toyota, Ford, General Motors , Volvo are getting ready for a fierce competition.
+Tesla, Inc. faces aggressive competition from alternative fuel vehicles (Hybrid, Plug-in hybrid, fully electric car) with and without self-driving technology.
+Many automotive brands in the luxury segment, like Mercedes, BMW, Audi, Lexus, and in the economy segment, like Toyota, Ford, General Motors, Volvo, and BYD, are all looking to aggressively compete for market share.

-Many brands are not only launching or planning to launch their environment-friendly -Self-driving technology but also, they are offering them at a comparably lower price.
-It is a definite threat for a company like Tesla, which thrives on its unique value for innovative cars which are extremely expensive and unaffordable for many.
+Many brands are not only launching or planning to launch their environment-friendly but also, they are offering at a comparably lower price to self-driving technology but also offering them at lower prices than Tesla’s electric vehicles.
+It is a definite threat for a company like Tesla, which thrives in business environments where innovation is rewarded.
+However, this has made their vehicles priced comparably high and are unaffordable for many consumers looking to purchase an electric vehicle.

-For any company, the assurance of long term sustainability is essential to maintain the public image and the company’s morale.
-Tesla, due to its unstable manufacturing conditions, suffers from disbelief among the public about its long-term existence, which can result in a deficiency in further business development.
+For any company, the assurance of long-term sustainability is essential to maintain the public image, long-term sustainability is essential to maintaining its public image and morale.
+Tesla, due to its history of unstable manufacturing conditions, along with an eccentric CEO, has made individuals and the media call into question its long-term existence.

-In a survey from YouGov, US adults still feel unsafe to walk around self driving cars.
-Especially, people above the age of 55 are the most afraid to be around self-driving vehicles.
+In a survey from YouGov, US adults still feel unsafe to walk around self-driving cars.
+People above the age of 55 are especially afraid to be around self-driving vehicles.

 Image Source: Statista

-7. Disruption of Supply Due to Shortage of Materials
+6. Disruption of Supply Due to Material Shortages

-Tesla can face major suspensions in the supply of manufacturing materials due to the increased prices.
+Like other manufacturers, Tesla is susceptible to supply chain challenges that may restrict supply, increase costs, and limit their ability to meet production targets.
 The company uses aluminum, steel, lithium, nickel, copper, and cobalt, as well as lithium-ion cells from suppliers.
-All these materials have volatile prices, which can affect the company’s production line severely in the future.
+All these materials have volatile prices, which can affect the company’s ability to manufacture electric vehicles at costs that provide healthy returns.

 SWOT Analysis of Tesla